Seasonal job types

 Picking from trees can involve using ladders to reach higher branches, although many Tasmanian orchards are becoming ladder-free.

 Generally, your experience of picking will depend enormously on the farmers, their way of working and the overall atmosphere.
 Give yourself a few days before finally making up your mind.
+Or give yourself a head start and watch some harvest induction videos.

-Thinning out tree fruits before the harvest season.
+Thinning out tree fruits happens before the harvest season.
 You remove the smallest fruits so that the others have space to grow bigger.
 The farmer will show you what size fruits to leave.
 Thinning needs a certain amount of patience and a sharp eye.

 Planting varies enormously according to the fruit or vegetables concerned.
 It is often done using a combination of machines (tractors) and manual work, but is sometimes done entirely by machine, or all manually.